thephpleague/uri-src/docs/components/7.0/path.md

 echo $newPath; //displays 'path/to/the/sky'
 ~~~

-`Path::withLeadingSlash` will convert an relative path into a absolute one by prepending the path with a slash if none is present.
+`Path::withLeadingSlash` will convert a relative path into a absolute one by prepending the path with a slash if none is present.

 ~~~php
 <?php